Campaigners call for asylum laws to be repealed to avoid ‘catastrophe’

 The charity also suggested 115,575 asylum seekers could be stranded in a “permanent limbo” by the end of 2024.

-It comes as Rishi Sunak’s Rwanda Bill awaits royal assent to formally become law, paving the way for deportation flights to get off the ground.
+It comes as Rishi Sunak’s Rwanda Bill formally became law after receiving royal assent, paving the way for deportation flights to get off the ground.

 Parliament passed the legislation earlier this week, just hours before news emerged of another tragedy in the Channel when five migrants died trying to make the journey to the UK.